Networks-it-uc3m/fishy-sia/README.md

 In this regard, a K8s oeprator has been developed within the project, [L2S-M](http://l2sm), providing the necessary tools to create isolated link-layer virtual networks inside K8s clusters.
 The SIA SBI in K8s clusters is implemented using a combination of OSM, L2S-M and Kubernetes, such that NFV services can be deployed on cloun native platforms.
 L2S-M is available as an open-source project.

 ### The SIA Network Edge Device (NED) overlay
+The SIA architecture includes the ability to create and delete virtual link-layer networks that connect VNFs running in different domains.
+This way, remote VNFs can communicate as if they were connected on the same local network.
+This inter-domain connectivity is enabled by SDN technologies and comprises two main elements: the Network Edge Device (**NED**) **overlay network** and the Inter-Domain Connectivity Orchestrator (**IDCO**).

+NEDs are programmable switching functions, implemented using [Open vSwitch](https://www.openvswitch.org).
+They forward traffic between domains.
+Each domain containing VNFs that require connectivity with other VNFs in different domains must have at least one NED.
+The NEDs are connected between them through point-to-point protected IP tunnels (i.e., Linux [VXLAN](https://www.rfc-editor.org/rfc/rfc7348.txt) tunnels), thereby creating a NED overlay network that interconnects all the FISHY domains.
+The topology of the NED overlay is established manually in our implementation.

+The IDCO functions as a SDN controller, implemented as an internal application that runs within an instance of the Open Network Operating System ([ONOS](https://opennetworking.org/onos/)).
+All the NEDs connect to the IDCO via the OpenFlow 1.3 protocol.
+The IDCO is accessed through the SIA NBI using a custom HTTP REST API inspired in the [ETSI GS NFV-IFA 032](https://portal.etsi.org/webapp/workprogram/Report_WorkItem.asp?WKI_ID=68078) MSCS Management Interface that allows creating and deleting inter-domain virtual networks.

 ### The SIA Centrally Controlled IPSec (CCIPS).